mdreece/compify/README.md

 ### 🔧 Preferences & Shortcuts

+- Create reflective surfaces and holdouts for integration
 - Customizable keyboard shortcut to open the Compify panel
 - Auto-update support:
   - Switch between the **official GitHub release** or this **forked build**